nickgiegerich/wgups-routing-program/DOCUMENTATION.md

 This program utilizes the 2-opt search algorithm to try and find the shortest path between addresses.
-The 2-opt algorithm tries to organize a route so that it does not cross over itself, which in turn can find an optimal path.
+The 2-opt algorithm tries to organize a route so that it does not cross over itself, which in turn can find an optimal path (CROES, 1958).
 The 2-opt algorithm runs in `O(n^2)` similar to the NN algorithm but to me it seems like a more elegant solution to this problem.
+The NN algorithm will usually not return the most optimal tour (Gutin et al., 2002).
 My goal was to keep my runtime around `O(n^2)` otherwise, I could've chosen the 3-opt algorithm which runs in `O(n^3)`.

 code for my 2-opt is in `delivery_process.py @ line 221`